kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tools.md

 All other tools can be found in the Tools bottom navigation item on the far right.

 ## Tool list
 The tool list can be accessed by tapping the Tools item in the bottom navigation bar.
-This will show a list of all tools available in Trail Sense.
+This will show a list of all tools available in Ocean Sense.

 Clicking on a tool will open it.